salmsrocks/springboot-microservices-to-ecs-fargate/README.md

 - You will learn to implement Centralized Configuration Management for your Java Spring Boot Microservices with AWS Parameter Store
 - You will learn to implement Distributed Tracing for Java Spring Boot Microservices with AWS X Ray
 - You will learn the basics of AWS App Mesh - Mesh, Virtual Nodes and Virtual Services.
 You will learn to perform Canary Deployments for Java Spring Boot Microservices using AWS AppMesh.
-- You will Join 300,000 Learners having AMAZING LEARNING Experiences with salmsrocksutes

 ## Requirements
 - You have an attitude to learn while having fun :)